-Figures 5 and 6 show composites for days when the wet day threshold (95th percentile of daily precipitation) was exceeded at least at 50% of the grid points in the considered region.
+Figures 5 and 6 show composites for days when the wet day threshold (95th percentile of daily precipitation) was exceeded at least at 50 % of the grid points in the considered region.
 From the regions analysed in Sect.
 4.1, we selected two regions each in Europe and North America such that they represent the regional weather system variability revealed in Figs. 3 and 4.
-The composites for the other regions are shown in the Supplement (Figs. S2, S3).
-Since composites show mean conditions and do not consider the variability of the underlying synoptic flow configurations, it is interesting to analyse this variability.
-For example, the question could be answered whether a wet day dominated by a cyclone is associated with a different flow configuration than a wet day dominated by an atmospheric river.
-For that, we identify wet days dominated by a particular weather system

-315 than a wet day dominated by an atmospheric river.
-For that, we identify wet days dominated by a particular weather system (i.e., cyclone, anticyclone, warm conveyor belt, atmospheric river), and show composites for each weather system individually (Figs. S4-S6).
-These composites are only shown for regions characterised by a high synoptic flow variability on wet days; for the other regions, the overall composites in Figs. 5 and 6 can be considered as representative for all wet days.
-Anomalies in Figs. 5, 6, and S2-S6 are calculated with respect to the seasonal mean climatology, which incorporates all days during DJF and JJA 1980-2019, respectively.
+The composites for the other regions are shown in the Supplement (Figs. S2 and S3).
+Since composites show mean conditions and do not consider the variability in the underlying synoptic flow configurations, it is interesting to analyse this variability.
+For example, the question could be answered of whether a wet day dominated by a cyclone is associated with a different flow configuration than a wet day dominated by an atmospheric river.
+For that, we identify wet days dominated by a particular weather system (i.e. cyclone, anticyclone, warm conveyor belt, atmospheric river) and show composites for each weather system individually (Figs. S4-S6).
+These composites are only shown for regions characterized by a high synoptic flow variability on wet days; for the other regions, the overall composites in Figs. 5 and 6 can be considered as representative for all wet days.
+Anomalies in Figs. 5, 6, and S2-S6 are calculated with respect to the seasonal mean climatology, which incorporates all days during DJF and JJA 1980-2019.